NagalaxmiM/Git_prac/README.md

-Implementation of Sanic, git, python.
+Implementation of Sanic, git, python with EXCEPTION technique.